 You’re frustrated.
 You pitched story to a journalist and through sporadic emails and messages they sound interested in your story and either committed to doing something and are just late getting to it, or they go quiet.
 Here’s the best strategy: You tell them they your realise they are busy and may not even have time to reply, then you give them a deadline.
 Like, “if I don’t hear back by tomorrow I’ll assume you are busy and we’ll reach out to other media.”
 Here’s the absolute worse response: hitting up that journalist’s editor.
 This will land you in trouble, unless you have a really genuine compliant (the journalist was incredibly rude etc).
 If you really want to piss-off a journalist and a title, tweet about them and copy in their editor.
 This will pretty much guarantee the title will never cover you again.

-Where required, answer with a SHORT paragraph.
+Answer with a SHORT paragraph.

 DESCRIBE IT AS IF YOU WERE DESCRIBING IT TO A NON-TECH PERSON ON THE STREET:

 WHAT IS THE PROBLEM THIS COMPANY IS SOLVING?

 WAS IT A PERSONAL PROBLEM YOU HAD?
 PLEASE EXPAND IF SO.

 (e.g. Monthly or daily active users, downloads. sales etc )